Frederick I of Prussia

 Frederick I (Friedrich I.; 11 July 1657 – 25 February 1713), of the Hohenzollern dynasty, was (as Frederick III) Elector of Brandenburg (1688–1713) and Duke of Prussia in personal union (Brandenburg–Prussia).
 The latter function he upgraded to royalty, becoming the first King in Prussia (1701–1713).
-From 1707 he was in personal union with the sovereign prince of the Principality of Neuchâtel.
+From 1707 he was also Prince of Neuchâtel.

-Biography

-Family
+Early life

 Born in Königsberg, Frederick was the third son of Frederick William, Elector of Brandenburg by his father's first marriage to Louise Henriette of Orange-Nassau, eldest daughter of Frederick Henry, Prince of Orange and Amalia of Solms-Braunfels.
 His maternal cousin was King William III of England.
 Upon the death of his father on 29 April 1688, Frederick became Elector Frederick III of Brandenburg and Duke of Prussia.
 Right after ascending the throne Frederick founded a new city southerly adjacent to Dorotheenstadt and named it after himself, the Friedrichstadt.